From Jesus to Constantine: A History of Early Christianity by Bart Ehrman (Audible)

 “Even if he existed, his actual purposes, whatever they might have been, are marginal to the development of Christianity as a religion.”

-Translation: Jesus was the face of the brand, not the founder.
-Like Colonel Sanders, but with less fried chicken and more end-of-days prophecy.
-The man had charisma, sure.
-But strategy?
+Translation: Jesus was the face of the brand and not the founder.
+He was like Colonel Sanders but with less fried chicken and more end-of-days prophecy.
+The man had charisma for sure.
+But did he have strategy?
 Scalable infrastructure?
 Channel partnerships?

 No, that was Paul.
-Paul was the pivot guy.
-The Steve Jobs to Jesus’s Wozniak.
-If Jesus had stuck around, we might be doing weekly Torah study and awkward foot-washing sessions.
+Paul was the pivot guy, the Steve Jobs to Jesus’s Wozniak.
+Had Jesus stuck around, we might be doing weekly Torah study and awkward foot-washing sessions.
 But not Paul.
-Paul saw a market gap.
-Gentiles, wandering around, bored of Roman gods and tired of sacrificing goats.
-Paul gave us Paulism (rebranded as Christianity for mass appeal).
+He saw a market gap.
+Gentiles were wandering around, bored of Roman gods and tired of sacrificing goats.
+Paul gave us Paulism, rebranded later as Christianity for mass appeal.

-Ehrman lays it out with surgical precision.
-We go from oral traditions to written gospels like we’re tracking the evolution from sticky notes to Notion.
-He shows how Paul took a failed messiah narrative and made it palatable—nay, irresistible!—to a Greco-Roman audience with zero patience for circumcision and a healthy appetite for mystery cults.
+Ehrman lays this out with surgical precision.
+We transition from oral traditions to written gospels like we’re tracking the evolution from sticky notes to Notion.
+He captures how Paul took a failed messiah narrative and made it palatable — nay, irresistible! — to a Greco-Roman audience that had zero patience for circumcision and a healthy appetite for mystery cults.

 The First 300 Years: From Cult to Corporate

 What From Jesus to Constantine does masterfully is track how a small, fringe sect with no money, no power, and no influencers (unless you count angry Greek philosophers) scaled into the official religion of Rome.
-Ehrman walks us through it like a seasoned consultant explaining a market takeover.
+Ehrman takes us through this transformation like a seasoned consultant explaining a market takeover.

 Want to know how Christians got accused of cannibalism?
 Blame PR gaps around the Eucharist.
 Want to know why they were occasionally burned alive?
-They refused to burn incense to the emperor.
+They refused to burn incense for the emperor.
 Basically, they didn’t know how to read a room.
-But that stubbornness—combined with a killer value prop (“eternal life!” “forgiveness of sins!”)—eventually won out.
+But that stubbornness — combined with a killer value prop (“eternal life!” and “forgiveness of sins!”) — eventually won out.

-“One subject that never dies, and, more significantly, never bores, is the life and times of the first century Jewish rabbi and martyr Jesus, whose followers founded a religion in his title, Christ” — Gopnik again, nailing the point.
+“One subject that never dies, and, more significantly, never bores, is the life and times of the first-century Jewish rabbi and martyr Jesus, whose followers founded a religion in his title, Christ,” says Gopnik, nailing the point.

-Ehrman also reminds us that early Christianity wasn’t unified.
+Ehrman also points out that early Christianity wasn’t unified.
 It was a mess of conflicting doctrines, regional power struggles, and heresies that make modern office politics look like summer camp.
 The “winners” weren’t always the nicest or most accurate.
-They were just the best at gatekeeping and retroactive canon creation.
+They were just best at gatekeeping and retroactive canon creation.

 Lost Christianities: AKA, The Failed Startups

 My favorite part was learning about all the rival Christianities that didn’t make it.
-Gnostics, Ebionites, Marcionites—they all had their pitch decks, but failed to secure Series C funding from the Holy Spirit.
+Gnostics, Ebionites, Marcionites — they had their pitch decks but failed to secure Series C funding from the Holy Spirit.

 It’s like watching a VC reality show where only one startup gets acquired by the Roman Empire.
-And guess what?
+Guess what?
 The one that wins rewrites all the press releases.
-Ehrman covers this too, explaining how proto-orthodox Christians retroactively buried their competition—sometimes literally.
+Ehrman covers this too, explaining how proto-orthodox Christians retroactively buried their competition — sometimes literally.

 Why You Should Read This Book (Even If You’re Dead Inside)

-This isn’t just church history.
-It’s business history.
+This isn’t just church history; it’s business history.
 It’s identity formation.
 It’s brand storytelling with eternal consequences.
-Ehrman presents it clearly, logically, without the sanctimony that usually clings to this subject like stale incense.
+Ehrman presents it clearly and logically, without the sanctimony that usually clings to this subject like stale incense.

 Three Career Lessons from the History of Early Christianity